molevol-ub/bitacora/README.md

 #### III.
 Files with predicted proteins in FASTA format.
 BITACORA requires identical IDs for proteins and their corresponding mRNAs or transcripts IDs in the GFF3.

-[NOTE: we recommend using genes but not isoforms in BITACORA; isoforms can be removed or properly annotated after BITACORA analysis]
+[NOTE: we recommend using genes but not isoforms in BITACORA; We provide the following script Scripts/Tools/exclude_isoforms_fromfasta.pl to cluster isoforms, keeping the longest sequence as representative.
+Isoforms could also be removed or properly annotated after BITACORA analysis]

 #### IV.
 Specific folder with files containing the query protein databases (YOURFPDB_db.fasta) and HMM profiles (YOURFPDB_db.hmm) in FASTA and hmm format, respectively, where the “YOURFPDB” label is your specific data file name.
 The addition of ”_db” to the database name with its proper extension, fasta or hmm, is mandatory.